prof-rossetti/southernct-csc-443-201701/PROJECTS.md

 All projects will be presented in class.

+Students must work on their projects individually, without significant support from other students.

 number | name | overall weight | due date
 --- | --- | --- | ---
 1 | Static Website | 12% | 2017-02-16